miansalman78/App-/README.md

 - **Large uploads fail**
   Increase `PRESIGNED_URL_EXPIRY` to allow more time, and verify your network connection.

+- **403 AccessDenied: “headers present which were not signed”**
+  Ensure the app only sends `Content-Type: video/mp4` on the PUT, not extra `x-amz-*` headers.
+Update to the latest app build if you see this.

+- **403 InvalidAccessKeyId on upload**
+  When using temporary AWS credentials, the presigned URL must include `X-Amz-Security-Token`.
+Verify `/health` shows `hasSessionToken: true` and that the presign response includes `X-Amz-Security-Token`.

 - **Uploads going to the wrong bucket (e.g., `softcodec/videos`)**
   Verify which backend the app is calling.
 Check `GET /health` shows the expected `bucket` and `prefix`.
 Stop any legacy server using old config and ensure the app’s AWS Settings point to the correct backend URL.